Skip to main content

 • Kanban boards: Kanban boards use columns and cards to represent different workflow stages.

-By visually representing the steps and dependencies of a workflow, businesses can identify bottlenecks, discover opportunities for optimization, ensure efficient resource allocation, and improve operational performance.
+By visually representing the steps and dependencies of a workflow, you'll be able to identify bottlenecks, discover opportunities for optimization, make sure resources are allocated efficiently, and improve operational performance.

 Examples of Workflow Visualizations

-According to research by IDC, workflow inefficiencies cost companies 20% to 30% of their annual revenue.
-Workflow visualization is widely used across various industries and sectors to improve workflows.
+Workflow visualization is used in various industries and sectors to improve workflows.
 Let's take a look at some successful real-world examples of workflow visualization.

 1. Optimizing Assembly Lines In The Manufacturing Industry

-In the manufacturing industry, visualization of workflows is crucial for optimizing production workflow processes.
+In the manufacturing industry, visualizing workflows helps optimize production workflow processes.
 Companies use value stream maps to visualize the flow of materials, information, and resources from raw materials to finished products.
 This helps identify bottlenecks, reduce waste, and improve overall efficiency.

-Results: The car manufacturer achieved their final goals of increasing overall car manufacturing profit margins by 15-20% and reducing the average manufacturing time frame to 12-13 hours.
+Results: The car manufacturer achieved their goal of increasing overall car manufacturing profit margins by 15-20% and reduced the average manufacturing time frame to 12-13 hours.

 example of a simple manufacturing workflow

-Here's an example of a simple workflow that might be used in manufacturing.
+Here's a process visualization example for a simple workflow that might be used in manufacturing.

 2. Improving Ticket Handling In IT Operations

-Workflow visualization is instrumental in IT operations for effectively managing and resolving incidents, problems, and changes.
-IT teams use incident management boards or Kanban boards to visualize the status of different incidents, assign tasks, track progress to improve communication, reduce response time, and ensure transparency in the resolution process.
+IT teams use incident management boards or Kanban boards to plan capacity, visualize the status of different incidents, assign tasks, track progress to improve communication, reduce response time, and ensure transparency in the resolution process.

 Results: By visualizing the ticket handling process and introducing 20 automated workflows, the company reduced ticket handling time by up to 39% using a help desk software tool.